AravArora05/AravAroraCS2340Page/README.md

 ### Overall Design Diagram
 ![Design Diagram](images/Design_Diagram.png "Design Diagram Arav Arora")

+####  UI Images

+Here are some UI images.
+We tried to make sure it was visually appealing and that the UI design looks great.
+We really emphasized making sure the application was easy to use for all users of our application.
 # WanderSync - Contributors

 I want to acknowledge the following team members for their contributions to WanderSync: